Centers & Services

 Medical services

 Outpatient services are available each morning and afternoon on weekdays.
-The department has a constant inpatient load of approximately 60 patients who receive combined modality therapy including stem cell transplantation in cooperation with the Department of Cell Therapy and Transplantation Medicine.
+The department has a constant inpatient load of approximately 65 patients who receive combined modality therapy including stem cell transplantation in cooperation with the Department of Cell Therapy and Transplantation Medicine.

 Diagnosis and treatment policy

-With the utmost emphasis placed on providing medical care that satisfies patients, staff and patients discuss treatment together to make it holistic.
+With the utmost emphasis placed on providing medical care that satisfies patients, staf f and patients discuss treatment together to make it holistic.
 Individual cases are discussed by the entire staff to select the most effective treatment and achieve advanced medical care.

 Specialties